blues/app-accelerators/64-connected-smart-cargo-lock-platform/README.md

 Radio sessions dominate the daily energy budget and vary sharply by path.
 Cellular and satellite sessions are not energy-equivalent; a deployment that depends heavily on the satellite path will have proportionally shorter battery life than one that stays predominantly on cellular.

-**Example calculation (illustrative assumptions — planning guidance, not a datasheet spec).** Assume 1,440 host wakes per day (every 60 s), each handling sensor reads and I²C exchanges for a few seconds before the host is cut.
-Assume four scheduled outbound sessions per day at the default 6-hour cadence.
-Under these assumptions, host-wake overhead is higher than at a 5-minute interval (roughly 5× more wakes), but radio session energy still dominates the daily total.
-With a 5,000 mAh cell, near-year-class endurance may be achievable in a cellular-dominant deployment; satellite-dominant legs shorten projected endurance substantially.
-Operators who need to extend battery life can increase `sample_interval_sec` to 300 (5 min) via the Notehub environment variable — this reduces host-wake energy by ~5× at the cost of a ~4-minute tamper blind window per interval (see [Limitations](#9-limitations-and-next-steps)).
-Your actual cellular/satellite mix, signal conditions, and alert-event rate determine the real daily total — these are planning inputs, not measured results.

-For extended satellite-only legs, increasing `report_interval_min` to `1440` (once-daily outbound) via the Notehub environment variable reduces the scheduled session count from four to one per day, improving satellite-path endurance significantly. `sync:true` alert events open additional immediate sessions on top of the scheduled cadence; under normal locked-in-transit operation these are rare, but each satellite session adds materially to the day's total.
+Operators needing extended battery life can increase `sample_interval_sec` to 300 (5 min) via the Notehub environment variable — this reduces host-wake energy by ~5× at the cost of a ~4-minute tamper blind window per interval (see [Limitations](#9-limitations-and-next-steps)).
+For extended satellite-only legs (weeks at sea), increase `report_interval_min` to `1440` (once-daily outbound) to reduce the scheduled session count from four to one per day, improving endurance significantly.

-**Use Mojo bench measurements** in your specific deployment environment (cellular/satellite mix, event rate, signal conditions) to establish a ground-truth figure before committing to a cell size.
+**Use Mojo bench measurements** in your specific deployment environment to establish a ground-truth figure before committing to a cell size.
 The standby current between wakes should reflect only the Notecard's idle current (~8 µA) — not the SS461A's ~4–8 mA quiescent draw.
 If you see continuous milliamp-level drain between sensor wakes, the +3V3 rail may not be gated by ATTN as expected — confirm that the SS461A VCC and pull-up top rails are wired to the ATTN-gated +3V3 pin rather than an always-on supply, and see [§8](#8-validation-and-testing) for the full Mojo validation procedure.

 ### Retry and error handling